ZiggyCreatures/FusionCache/docs/FailSafe.md

 2) a total `2` hours is passed (`FailSafeMaxDuration`): the value is actually deleted from the cache, like, **for real**

 :bulb: Setting a `FailSafeMaxDuration` is useful to avoid using a stale value for too long: you can set this for as long as you want, even a month or a year.

+## A Beautiful Movie
+The name is also an homage to a somewhat forgotten [beautiful movie](https://en.wikipedia.org/wiki/Fail_Safe_(1964_film)), directed by the great Sidney Lumet and with a stellar cast.
+It's from a different era, so expect black and white and a different acting style, but give it a chance: it's remarkable.